mariadb-corporation/MaxScale/Documentation/Filters/Hintfilter.md

 * COM_STMT_FETCH
 * COM_STMT_RESET

-### Limitations

-* The hintfilter does not support direct execution of prepared statements.
+Support for direct execution of prepared statements was added in MaxScale 6.2.0.
 For example the MariaDB Connector-C uses direct execution when `mariadb_stmt_execute_direct` is used.
-To avoid this, prepare and execute the statement separately.

 ## Text Protocol